remmzytom/movie_recommendation_system/README.md

 As a movie streaming platform, I want to understand movie trends and user preferences based on movie features, so that I can provide personalized recommendations to my users.
 The goal is to analyze movie data, uncover patterns in movie ratings, genres, and other key factors, and then implement a content-based recommendation system to suggest similar movies to users.

-## What this usecase will teach me
-At the end of this use case I will:
+## working on this project I aim to:

 Clean and preprocess a movie dataset, including handling missing values.
 Perform exploratory data analysis (EDA) to uncover insights into movie trends, ratings, and genres